gregnrobinson/blinkstick-ansible/README.md

 ## Troubleshooting

-Blinkstick is having problems on python `3.9.2`.
-I installed the latest version of raspian (debian bullseye) and it ships with `3.9.2`.
-On other units I was using `<=3.8.2` so installed python `3.8.2` on debian and got it work using the steps below.
+Blinkstick is having problems with python `3.9.2`.
+I installed the latest version of Raspian (Debian Bullseye) and it ships with `3.9.2`.
+On the other nodes, I was using `<=3.8.2` so installed python `3.8.2` on Debian and got it to work using the steps below.

+the issue appears when executing blinkstick using `sudo blinkstick`.
+This is essentially a workaround using a workaround because even with Python 3.8 there are problems which are outlined in [this issue](https://github.com/arvydas/blinkstick-python/issues/34).
+Shown below is the output on each version followed by steps to get it working on your system using Python 3.8.
+I think even using Python 3.7 would just work out of the box without the extra steps...

 ### Python 3.9 Output